lukasrozado/goodthought-impact-analysis/README.md

 ## 🛠️ Technologies Used

 - SQL (for querying datasets)
-- Python (for data manipulation and notebook integration)
 - Jupyter Notebook / SQL Workbench (for execution environment)

 ## 📁 Outputs